casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 ### Pre-requisites

 - Set up your machine as per the [prerequisites](/docs/workflow/setup)
-- Ensure you have a pre-created [Account](https://casper.network/docs/workflow/setup#setting-up-an-account) with the required amount of tokens to perform the deploy
+- Ensure you have an [Account](https://casper.network/docs/workflow/setup#setting-up-an-account) with the required amount of tokens to perform the deploy.
+Use the [faucet](https://testnet.cspr.live/tools/faucet) to request tokens for the Testnet.
+You can follow the [token transfer](https://casper.network/docs/workflow/token-transfer#2-the-faucet) guide to learn more about the faucet on the Casper Testnet
-  - You will receive the *Public Key* and *Private Key* along with the Casper signer account.
-Those will use to query the network
+	- Download the *public key* and *private key* from your account, as you will need them to query the network
-- Ensure your [account](https://testnet.cspr.live/tools/faucet) contains enough `CSPR Tokens` to perform the execution.
-  -Tokens will use to pay for the transactions on the Casper Network (involving ERC-20 tokens).
-Follow the [transfer tokens](https://casper.network/docs/workflow/token-transfer#2-the-faucet) guide to learn more about token transferring on the Casper Testnet
-- Install [Casper client](/dapp-dev-guide/tutorials/counter/setup) to interact with the network
+- Install the [Casper client](/dapp-dev-guide/tutorials/counter/setup) to interact with the network

 ## Basic Flow
 Here are the basic steps to deploy the ERC-20 contract on the Casper Network.